 This is tough to conceive, much less believe, mainly because one of the most frequent laments is "I need more balance," a common mantra for what's missing in most lives.
-We hear about balance so much we automatically assume it's exactly what we should be seeking.
-It's not.
-Purpose, meaning, significance-these are what make a successful life.
+We hear about balance so much we automatically assume

+-these are what make a successful life.
 Seek them and you will most certainly live your life out of balance, criss-crossing an invisible middle line as you pursue your priorities.
 The act of living a full life by giving time to what matters is a balancing act.
 Extraordinary results require focused attention and time.
 Time on one thing means time away from another.
 This makes balance impossible.